 Languages: Russian, French, German

-I received a B.A. in Comparative Literature and Russian from the University of Oregon before coming to Princeton in 2014.
-I am interested in exploring different approaches to modern art and literature, and in my research I often draw from scholarship in art history, philosophy and linguistics.
-Most recently I have been occupied with early 20th-century Russian/Soviet theories of art and literature.
+Jacob Plagmann received his B.A. in Comparative Literature and Russian from the University of Oregon before coming to Princeton.
+He is interested in exploring different approaches to modern art and literature and in his research often draws on scholarship in art history, philosophy, linguistics, social theory and cultural studies.
+Most recently, he has been occupied with 20th-century Russian and Soviet theories of art and literature.

 In his current research project, he analyzes how late-Soviet writers and filmmakers, working in the 1960s-70s, deconstruct myths about Soviet history and society encoded in the iconography of Socialist Realism.
 His study explores the way these artists balance a wide-ranging experimentation with different modernist aesthetics including Soviet montage, Italian neorealism and French New Wave with a commitment to addressing promises of socialist modernity to a mass audience.